Absolutely-Skint/paypistol-paperwallet-sv/README.md

 # paypistol-paper-sv

-## Prerequisits:
+## Prerequisite:
 - Nodejs and Npm

 ## How to:
-- Clone the repository
+- 1: Clone the repository
-- Navigate to the root
+- 2: Navigate to the root
-- perform npm install
+- 3: perform npm install
-- perform nodejs app.js
+- 4: perform nodejs app.js